korenscript/Immortal/README.md

 # Immortal.bat (My First Batch Project)
 Batch script which was created for educational and entertaiment purposes only.
 The script provides interesting tricks with modern Windows (particularly Windows 8.1 and newer), but is also capable of damaging files, registry data etc.

+Here you can see what Immortal.bat can do to your system 👉 [Full Demonstration](https://www.youtube.com/watch?v=p6LZ-45KQ60)

 ## This was a challenge!

 Yes, it really was.
 One day I asked my self "Wouldn't be a crazy idea to create interesting and destructive batch script with user interface?".